Miến Gà Recipe

 While Mien Ga and Pho are both classic Vietnamese noodle soups, they are not the same.
 First, the noodles used in them are different, as Pho includes rice noodles, and Mien Ga asks for glass noodles.
 Besides, cooking authentic Pho involves simmering pork/beef bones for hours.
 On the other hand, Mien Ga takes only about an hour to make.

-Warm Up Your Soul With A Bowl Of Mien Ga
+Warm Up Your Soul With A Bowl of Miến Gà

 What’s your take on today’s recipe?
 Do you run into any problems while cooking it?
 Please leave a comment to let me know if there are any improvements I can make in future posts.
 Also, a like and share would be greatly appreciated.
-And if you want to learn more tasty Vietnamese dishes, consider subscribing to Lacademie’s Youtube channel!
+And if you want to learn more tasty Vietnamese dishes, consider subscribing to our Youtube channel!

 Vietnamese Chicken Soup With Glass Noodles Recipe